olcf/hip-training-series/Lecture1/01 Exercises for HIP Introduction.md

 Test the code on an Nvidia system -- Add `HIPCC=nvcc` before the make command or `-DCMAKE_GPU_RUNTIME=CUDA` to the cmake command.
 (See README file)

+On your own:

+1. Check out the saxpy example in `hip-training-series/Lecture1/HIP`
+2. Write your own kernel and run it

+#### NERSC Perlmutter instructions
 For the hands-on exercise on the NERSC Perlmutter system, there is a reservation under the account ntrain8.
 Get an allocation with

 ```